softeng-feup/open-cx-b/docs/Development-Report.md

   * Ability to perform CRUD operations on their connections

 #### Speakers
-Cardy 🅱️'s use cases for a speaker, in addition to those of a normal attendee, includes the following:
+Cardy B's use cases for a speaker, in addition to those of a normal attendee, includes the following:
   * Ability to publicise their profile, e.g. as a card, in their presentations